Welcome to Niacet, a leading global producer of propionates and acetates, focusing on the Pharmaceutical, Food and Feed industries.

 In 2000 the largest evaporated salt producer in the UK, British Salt, is acquired by the Verdugt Holdings LLC.

 In 2004 CVC Capitals acquired Verdugt B.V. from US Salt Holdings LLC.
 The Mixing department was upgraded to increase capacity for mixing solids.
-Crystal line 3 capacity increased.
+Line 3 capacity increased.